 Whether you’re a man or a woman, you decide if you want to live alone, get married, or bring children into the world.
-This has to do with decisions that you make on the inside and no one else has the right to question these decisions.
+This has to do with decisions that you make for yourself and no one else has the right to question these decisions.

 If they see that you’re suffering or that you’re unhappy, they can give counsel or advice.
-They don’t have the right to judge you or criticize you based on a difference of opinion.
+However, they don’t have the right to judge you or criticize you based on a difference of opinion.